-- Each player will face several challenges. - When a player solves a challenge have them raise their hand so you can go and check their answer.
-If the answer is correct, give them the next challenge. - Players can race to finish first (optional).
+- Each team can appoint a leader and choose a team name (optional). - Each team will face several challenges. - When a team solves a challenge, you can decide to have the team leader bring the answer to you or have the players raise their hand and you come to them to check the answer.
+If the answer is correct, you will give them the next challenge. - Teams can race to finish first (optional).